-Abstract.
-Sediment burial dating using optically stimulated luminescence (OSL) is a well-established tool in geochronology.
+- 10 Sediment burial dating using optically stimulated luminescence (OSL) is a well-established tool in geochronology.
 An important but often inapplicable requirement for its successful use is that the OSL signal is sufficiently reset prior to deposition.
-However, subaqueous bleaching conditions during fluvial transport are vastly understudied; for example the effect of turbidity and sediment mixing on luminescence bleaching rates is only poorly established.
-The possibility that slow bleaching rates may dominate under certain transport conditions led to the concept that OSL could be used to derive sediment transport histories.
-The feasibility of this concept is still to be demonstrated, and experimental set-ups are still to be tested.
+However, subaqueous bleaching conditions during fluvial transport are vastly understudied, for example the effect of turbidity and sediment mixing on luminescence bleaching rates is only poorly established.
+The possibility that slow - 15 bleaching rates may dominate in certain transport conditions led to the concept that OSL could be used to derive sediment transport histories.
+The feasibility of this concept is still to be demonstrated and experimental setups to be tested.
 Our contribution to this scientific challenge involves subaquatic bleaching experiments, in which we suspend saturated coastal sand of Miocene age in a circular flume and illuminate it for discrete time intervals with natural light.
-We record the in situ energy flux density received by the suspended grains in the UV-NIR frequency range by using a broadband spectrometer with a submersible probe.
+We record the in-situ - 20 energy flux density received by the suspended grains in the UV-NIR frequency range by using a broadband spectrometer with a submersible probe.
 Our analysis includes pre-profiling of each sample following a polymineral multiple signal (PMS) protocol.
-Using the PMS, the quartz-dominated, blue-stimulated luminescence signal at 125 °C (BSL-125) decays slower than the K-feldspar-dominated, infrared-stimulated luminescence signal at 25 °C (IR-25) even under subaerial conditions.
+Using the PMS, the quartz dominated blue stimulated luminescence signal at 125 °C (BSL-125) decays slower than the K-feldspar dominated infrared stimulated luminescence signal at 25 °C (IR-25) even under subaerial - 25 conditions.
 The BSL-125 from purified quartz shows the opposite behaviour, which renders the PMS unreliable in our case.
-We find a negative correlation between suspended-sediment concentration and bleaching rate for all the measured signals.
+We find a negative correlation between suspended sediment concentration and bleaching rate for all the measured signals.
 For outdoor bleaching experiments we propose to relate the measured luminescence dose to the cumulative received irradiance rather than to the bleaching time.
-Increases in the sediment concentration lead to a stronger attenuation of the UV-blue compared to the red-NIR wavelength.
-This attenuation thereby follows an exponential decay that is controlled by the sediment concentration and a wavelength-dependent decay constant, $\lambda$ .
-As such $\lambda$ could potentially be used in numerical models of luminescence signal resetting in turbid suspensions.
+Increases in the sediment concentration lead to a stronger attenuation of - 30 the UV/blue compared to the red/NIR wavelength.
+This attenuation thereby follows an exponential decay that is controlled by the sediment concentration and a wavelength-dependent decay constant, λ .
+As such λ could potentially be used in numerical models of luminescence signal resetting in turbid suspensions.

-1 Introduction
+1. Introduction

-The natural luminescence of quartz and feldspar is widely used in geochronology to determine burial ages, i.e. the time of sediment deposition and burial (Huntley et al., 1985; Roberts and Lian, 2015).
+35 The natural luminescence of quartz and feldspar is widely used in geochronology to determine burial ages, i.e., the time of sediment deposition and coverage burial (Huntley et al., 1985; Roberts and Lian, 2015).
 Geochronological methods that exploit luminescence thereby rely on the ability of quartz and feldspar to trap charges from the naturally occurring ionizing irradiation while buried.
-The rate at which the minerals trap charges is governed by the concentration and type of radioactive isotopes (mainly K) and radioisotopes within the U and Th decay chains in the surrounding sediment and the type of charge-trapping heterogeneities in the crystal lattice.
-Upon exposure to sunlight or to an artificial light source, the charges recombine, and the stored energy is released, a process referred to as bleaching or zeroing.
-The bleaching is accompanied by the emission of photons, whose amount (light intensity) is proportional to the chargeacquisition time, hence the duration of burial.
+The rate, at which the minerals trap charges is governed by the concentration and type of radioactive isotopes (mainly 40K) and radioisotopes within the U and Th decay chains in the 40 surrounding sediment and the type of charge-trapping heterogeneities anisotropies in the crystal lattice.
+Upon exposure to sun light or to an artificial light source, the charges recombine and the stored energy is released, a process referred to as bleaching or zeroing.
+The bleaching is accompanied by the emission of photons, whose amount (light intensity) is proportional to the 45 charge-acquisition time, hence the duration of burial.
 Since the number of traps is finite, the grain can attain a state of "saturation".
-Upon saturation, no more charges can be acquired, and the "luminescence clock" stops ticking.
+Upon saturation, no more charges can be acquired and the "luminescence clock" stops ticking.